 Third-Party Apps

 Most third-party app texts can be translated using langify's Custom Content feature.
+Check our app list for guides on selected apps and how to translate them.

 If you are evaluating a new app, it is worth checking with the app's support team what the recommended translation approach is.
 Some apps manage their own translation system, while others have integrated with Shopify's native translation system — meaning their texts will appear in langify out of the box.